dumrauf/openvpn-terraform-install/README.md

 > For further information, see the corresponding article on [Ready to Use OpenVPN Servers in AWS For Everyone](https://www.how-hard-can-it.be/openvpn-server-install-terraform-aws/) on [How Hard Can It Be?!](https://www.how-hard-can-it.be/).

+The master branch in this repository is compliant with [Terraform v0.12](https://www.terraform.io/upgrade-guides/0-12.html); a legacy version that is compatible with [Terraform v0.11](https://www.terraform.io/upgrade-guides/0-11.html) is available on branch [terraform@0.11](https://github.com/dumrauf/openvpn-terraform-install/tree/terraform%400.11).

 ## You Have